cmusphinx/pocketsphinx/examples/README.md

 Segmentation
 ------------

-The examples `segment.c` and `segment.py` use voice activity detection to *segment* the input stream into speech-like regions.
+The example `segment.py` uses voice activity detection to *segment* the input stream into speech-like regions.

 Live recognition
 ----------------